leixingyu/shapeManager/README.md

     ```

 Already packaged dependencies with locked version of the following,
-but you will need to clone using `git clone --recursive`
+but you could also manually clone the latest using `git clone --recursive`

 - [pipelineUtil](https://github.com/leixingyu/pipelineUtil)